com4/octoeb/README.md

 Requires that you have the `slacker` python package installed.
 If you do not, a slack channel will not be created.

-1. API_TOKEN is your slack API token.
+1. TOKEN is your slack API token.
 Obtain a token here: https://api.slack.com/tokens

 ### Usage